What to Wear to Your Engagement Session | Montreal Engagement Photographer

 Jewel tones — burgundy, forest green, navy — are very strong, particularly in fall and winter sessions where the palette of the surroundings is richer and darker.

 Earthy, muted tones photograph beautifully in almost every setting and every season: warm neutrals, terracotta, sage, dusty rose, camel, cream, olive.
-These colours sit naturally within outdoor environments rather than competing with them, and they have a timeless quality in photos that more trend-driven colours sometimes don't.

 One colour that consistently surprises people with how well it photographs: black.
 Clean, simple, genuinely flattering in most light conditions, and it lets your faces and connection become the visual subject of every frame rather than your clothing.